 Most modern subdivisions have some very well-defined easements for utilities.
 You can't enjoy that electricity or sewer unless there's a way to get the service to you and to remove the waste you create.
 There will always be easements for utilities, normally a certain number of feet into a property along one or more property lines.

 There are some more interesting easements out there, too, and you should watch for them if you're buying a property.
 There was once an easement for a certain person, identified by name, to cross a property at will to access something on an adjacent property.
 This might not seem like a problem, and it certainly would no longer be an issue after the named person died, but it's an example of the kind of loss of privacy you might encounter.

 Liens are definitely a concern.
-Anyone who sues you and wins a judgment against you can use that judgment to legally create a lien against your property.
-It can even happen if you owe a certain amount of past due child support, and it can certainly happen if you owe unpaid property taxes or homeowners association fees.
+Anyone who sues you and wins a judgment against you can use that judgment to create a lien against your property legally.
+It can even happen if you owe a certain amount of past-due child support, and it can certainly happen if you owe unpaid property taxes or homeowners association fees.
 You're unable to sell the property when it has a lien against it without first satisfying the lien in advance or at settlement from the sale proceeds.